Morgan Stanley Maintains PG&E (PCG) Equal-Weight Recommendation

 What are Other Shareholders Doing?

+Capital Research Global Investors holds 200,023K shares representing 10.02% ownership of the company.
+In it's prior filing, the firm reported owning 200,529K shares, representing a decrease of 0.25%.
+The firm increased its portfolio allocation in PCG by 19.36% over the last quarter.

-TISPX - TIAA-CREF S&P 500 Index Fund Institutional Class holds 333K shares representing 0.02% ownership of the company.
+AIVSX - INVESTMENT CO OF AMERICA holds 91,362K shares representing 4.58% ownership of the company.
 No change in the last quarter.

-Lockheed Martin Investment Management holds 94K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 90K shares, representing an increase of 4.47%.
-The firm increased its portfolio allocation in PCG by 12.45% over the last quarter.
+Capital International Investors holds 85,652K shares representing 4.29% ownership of the company.
+In it's prior filing, the firm reported owning 55,217K shares, representing an increase of 35.53%.
+The firm increased its portfolio allocation in PCG by 85.69% over the last quarter.

-American International Group holds 439K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 438K shares, representing an increase of 0.29%.
-The firm decreased its portfolio allocation in PCG by 99.87% over the last quarter.
+AGTHX - GROWTH FUND OF AMERICA holds 78,320K shares representing 3.92% ownership of the company.
+In it's prior filing, the firm reported owning 80,736K shares, representing a decrease of 3.08%.
+The firm decreased its portfolio allocation in PCG by 2.23% over the last quarter.

-SWTSX - Schwab Total Stock Market Index Fund holds 678K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 667K shares, representing an increase of 1.67%.
-The firm increased its portfolio allocation in PCG by 1.67% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 63,709K shares representing 3.19% ownership of the company.
+In it's prior filing, the firm reported owning 62,511K shares, representing an increase of 1.88%.
+The firm increased its portfolio allocation in PCG by 22.43% over the last quarter.

-Advisory Services Network holds 10K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.

-There are 1197 funds or institutions reporting positions in PG&E. This is an increase of 238 owner(s) or 24.82% in the last quarter.
-Average portfolio weight of all funds dedicated to PCG is 0.53%, a decrease of 0.93%.
-Total shares owned by institutions increased in the last three months by 4.13% to 2,252,763K shares.
-The put/call ratio of PCG is 0.80, indicating a bullish outlook.

 PG&E Background Information